Jared-Godar/codeup_notes/admin/daily_quotes.md

 > REMINDER: Boot Camp | Full-immersion | Career Accelerator
 - Not going to be comfortable
 - Will Feel like moving too fast
-- Feel like you dont have the foundation
+- Feel like you don't have the foundation
 - **Trust the process**
-- Continue to movce forward
+- Continue to move forward
 - Things will click

 14OCT21